ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 ### Use Other Webserver Than the Built-in Grunt Webserver

 Of course it is possible to use another webserver instead of the built-in one.
-To do so, simply run `kdb build-rest-frontend` and copy the content of the `/usr/local/share/elektra/tool_data/rest-frontend/public` directory to your desired target location.
+To do so, simply run `kdb build-website-frontend` and copy the content of the `/usr/local/share/elektra/tool_data/website-frontend/public` directory to your desired target location.

 It is required that you set a rewrite rule that serves the `index.html` for every